-- 13.1 An in-year admission application is one for admission to Reception Year submitted after the first day of term in September, or for admission to any other year group.
-This is also known as admission 'outside the normal admission round'. - 13.2 Parents should note that the PAN set for Reception Year only applies for the duration of the school year of entry (i.e. to applications both in and outside of the normal admission round to Reception Year only).
-Such applications may be refused where there are no places remaining with the PAN set for that intake. - 13.3 Where applications are made for admission to any year group other than Reception Year, the child will be admitted to the Academy unless admitting an additional child would prejudice the efficient provision of education, and/or the efficient use of resources. - 13.4 Where there are multiple applicants for a year group other than Reception Year, and the Academy has determined that only a lower number of additional children can be admitted without prejudicing the efficient provision of education, and/or the efficient use of resources, the Academy will apply the oversubscription criteria to determine which of the children are offered a place. - 13.5 The admission arrangements that will apply will be those determined for Reception Year that school year.
+- 14.1 An in-year admission application is one for admission to Reception Year submitted after the first day of term in September, or for admission to any other year group. - 14.2 The PAN set for Reception Year applies for the duration of the school year of entry but then ceases to apply after that.
+This means that in-year applications made during the year of entry may be refused on the basis that there are no places available within the PAN. - 14.3 Where applications are made for admission to any year group other than Reception Year, the child will be admitted to the Academy unless admitting an additional child would prejudice the efficient provision of education, and/or the efficient use of resources.

-- 13.6 Applications for in-year admission must be made directly to the Academy by completing the electronic In-Year Application Form.
-This form and further guidance on the process is available on Academy's website here. - 13.7 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation should be submitted in support of the application, should the oversubscription criteria need to be applied.
-This documentation should be submitted at the same time as the application.
-If it is not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 13.8 It is hoped that parents will be notified in writing of the outcome of applications for in-year application within 10 school days of receipt of the application.
-In any event, parents will be notified of the outcome in writing within 15 school days of receipt of the application. - 13.9 Where a place is offered, arrangements will be made for the child to be admitted and start school as soon as possible, particularly where they are not currently attending school. - 13.10 Where the application is refused, parents will be provided with the reasons why the admission of their child would prejudice the efficient education of others, and/or the efficient use of resources, so that they can properly consider whether to exercise their right to appeal (as set out further below).
+- 14.4 Where multiple in-year applicants for the same year group are received and processed at the same time, and it has been determined that some but not all can be admitted without causing prejudice, the oversubscription criteria and tie breaker will be applied to determine which children are offered the places. - 14.5 The Academy has decided not to opt into the Local Authority's coordinated scheme for in-year admission.
+Applications for in-year admission must be made directly to the Academy, not the Local Authority, by completing an In-Year Application Form and submitting it to the admissions officer.
+This form and further guidance on the process is available on Academy's website or in hard copy from the Academy's main office. - 14.6 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation should be submitted in support of the application.
+If support documents are not provided, the Academy may not be able to identity the correct oversubscription category, which could result in the child being placed in a lower category and reduce the chance of achieving a place. - 14.7 Ideally, parents will be notified of the outcome of their in-year applications within 10 school days of receipt, but they will in any event be notified within 15 school days. - 14.8 Where a place is offered, arrangements will be made for the child to be admitted and start school as soon as possible, particularly where they are not currently attending school. - 14.9 Where the application is refused, parents will be provided with the reasons why the admission of their child would prejudice the efficient education of others, and/or the efficient use of resources, so that they can properly consider whether to exercise their right to appeal (as set out further below).

-14 Waiting List
+15 Waiting List

-- 14.1 The Academy operates a waiting list for Reception Year for the first term of the school year only.
-All waiting lists will be cleared on the first day of term in January, and parents seeking a place after this date or in any other year group must submit an in-year application for admission which will be processed in accordance with the procedure set out above. - 14.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
-This means that a child's name can go down as well as up the waiting list as more names are added. - 14.3 Children placed at the Academy under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.
+- 15.1 The Academy operates a waiting list for Reception Year for the first term of the school year only.
+All waiting lists will be cleared on the first day of term in January, and parents seeking a place after this date or in any other year group must submit an in-year application for admission which will be processed in accordance with the procedure set out above. - 15.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
+This means that a child's name can go down as well as up the waiting list as more names are added. - 15.3 Children placed at the Academy under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.

-15 Statutory Right of Appeal
+16 Statutory Right of Appeal